 A cesspool can be easily searched using efficient devices, like a metal detector.
 A metal detector will determine the presence of metals in a cesspool.
 You can then assume the location of a cesspool.

 Call Cesspool Services

 If you don’t wish to spend an entire morning looking for buried cesspools, you can simply dial the number of the nearest septic system pumping company.
-Chances are a local cesspool service company had built it.
+Chances are a Best flo Sewer and Drain had built it.
 They probably know where the pit is located.
 Even if they don’t know its location, they would still be more experienced in looking for buried cesspools.
 Professionals can trace the sewer lines safely.
 If you want good work, you may ask professionals to do the job.
 That should ease the burden on your part.